pemistahl/lingua/README.md

 Erroneously classified as DUTCH: 0.00% | 0.20%, LATIN: 0.20% | 0.10%, NYNORSK: 0.10% | 0.00%, SPANISH: 0.10% | 0.00%, DANISH: 0.10% | 0.00%, SOTHO: 0.20% | 0.00%, ZULU: 0.10% | 0.00%
 ```

-The plots have been created with Python and the libraries Pandas, Matplotlib and Seaborn.
-If you have a global Python 3 installation and the `python3` command available on your command line,
-you can redraw the plots after modifying the test reports by executing the following Gradle task:

-    ./gradlew drawAccuracyPlots

-The detailed statistics table that contains all accuracy values can be written with:

-    ./gradlew writeAccuracyTable

 ## 7. How to add it to your project?

 *Lingua* is hosted on [GitHub Packages] and [Maven Central].